samuelcwfovo/CSCI2720_project/README.md

 15. cd to /server and run the server by: **node index.js**
 16. Pray that the server is successfully setup
 17. Use browser: **http://127.0.0.1:2060/** to check whether it is successful
+18. To create an admin account, Sign Up an account and then change its "admin" attribute of that account in your mongodb manually

 ## Tasks
 **Ray: "Feel free to add missing tasks if there is one!"**<br><br>